The Resident Evil Movies You Need to See Before the Netflix Series

 The fifth film is a rescue mission.
 When Alice wakes up back in the Hive, she has to use every trick she knows to escape the Umbrella corporation.

-This film not only features the return of Rain Ocampo (Michelle Rodriguez), but also saw the introduction of several characters from the games.
+This film not only sees the return of Rain Ocampo (Michelle Rodriguez), but also saw the introduction of several characters from the games.

 Available on HBO Max.